microtrain/bootcamp/07-JavaScript/05-Canvas.md

 ### Refactoring

-So far all of our code has been written out in the global name space which means the data also lives in the global name space.
-It is considered good practice to restrict access to you program data and methods (functions) to a non-global scope.
-For this we will use a
+So far all of our code has been written out in the global namespace which means the data also lives in the global namespace.
+A common practice is to restrict access to your program data and methods (functions) to a non-global scope.
+For this, we will use a
 (closure)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures].
-To me more precise we will use a [closure that emulates private data](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#Emulating_private_methods_with_closures).
+To be more precise we will use a [closure that emulates private data](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#Emulating_private_methods_with_closures).

 Replace your JavaScript with the following closure.
 ```js